Chris Olave: Professional career

+2022

 Olave was selected by the New Orleans Saints in the first round (11th overall) of the 2022 NFL draft.
-Olave made his NFL debut in week 1 against the Atlanta Falcons with three receptions for 41 yards and a two-point conversion in the 27–26 victory.
-In week 3, against the Carolina Panthers, Olave had nine receptions for 147 yards.
-In week 4, against the Minnesota Vikings, he had his first professional touchdown reception on a four-yard reception from Andy Dalton.
-In week 6 against the Seahawks, Olave suffered a grade 1 concussion in the 3rd a quarter leading him to miss his next game.
+Olave made his NFL debut in Week 1 against the Atlanta Falcons with three receptions for 41 yards and a two-point conversion in the 27–26 victory.
+In Week 3, against the Carolina Panthers, Olave had nine receptions for 147 yards.
+In Week 4, against the Minnesota Vikings, he had his first professional touchdown reception on a four-yard reception from Andy Dalton.
+In Week 6 against the Seattle Seahawks, Olave suffered a grade 1 concussion in the 3rd a quarter leading him to miss his next game.
 He added two more games going over the 100-yard mark over the 2022 season.
-He finished his rookie season with 72 receptions for 1,042 receiving yards and four receiving touchdowns.
+Olave finished his rookie season with 72 receptions for 1,042 receiving yards and four receiving touchdowns.
 He was named to the 2022 PFWA All-Rookie Team.

+2023

 On September 10, 2023, Olave caught eight passes for 112 yards against the Tennessee Titans in the 16–15 victory.
-He caught another 8 passes for 104 yards in week 3 against the Green Bay Packers as the Saints lost 17–18.
-Olave suffered a grade 1 concussion in the third quarter of his week 12 matchup against the Falcolns.
+He caught another 8 passes for 104 yards in Week 3 against the Green Bay Packers as the Saints lost 17–18.
+Olave suffered a grade 1 concussion in the third quarter of his Week 12 matchup against the Atlanta Falcons.
 He finished his sophomore campaign with 87 receptions for 1,123 yards and five touchdowns.

+2024

 On July 18, 2024, Olave was placed on the Active/Non-football injury or illness (NFI) list.
-He was activated prior to week 1.
-Olave suffered his 3rd career concussion in week 6 against the Buccaneers, missing one game.
-He suffered another concussion in week 9 as well, this time missing the rest of the season.
-This marks his fourth concussion in his professional career and fifth since starting college.
-He had 32 receptions for 400 yards and one touchdown, which came in week 3 against the Eagles, in the 2024 season.
+He was activated prior to Week 1.
+Olave suffered his third career concussion in Week 6 against the Tampa Bay Buccaneers, missing one game.
+He suffered another concussion in Week 9 as well, this time missing the rest of the season.
+This marks his fourth concussion in Olave's professional career and fifth since starting college.
+He had 32 receptions for 400 yards and one touchdown, which came in Week 3 against the Philadelphia Eagles, in the 2024 season.

+2025

 In 2025, the Saints exercised the fifth-year option on Olave's contract.
+In Week 4 against the Buffalo Bills, Olave threw an interception to Cole Bishop while attempting a Philly Special-style trick play to Spencer Rattler.
+On January 1, 2026, it was reported that Olave developed a blood clot in one of his lungs, which caused him to miss the team's season finale against the Atlanta Falcons.
+Olave finished the season with a career-best 1,163 receiving yards and nine touchdowns on 100 catches.

+2026

+On July 30, 2026, Olave agreed to a four-year, $132 million contract extension with the Saints.
+In week 1 against the Detroit Lions, Olave recorded ten receptions for a career high 182 yards and no touchdowns in the 30–31 overtime loss.